gbiz123/dispersions-dashboard/README.md

 ## Dispersions API
 - Dispersions API: The API that executes the programs and lets the user fetch their results
 - API is described in dispersions-api.openapi.json
-- TODO: Import the OpenAPI schema into https://wiremock.org/ to create a mock API
 - TODO: You might want to add a few routes to the wiremock API that contain more realistic data

 ## User Details API
 - User Details API: The API that stores user details such as subscription plan, teammates, etc
 - API is described in user-details.openapi.json
-- TODO: Import the OpenAPI schema into https://wiremock.org/ to create a mock API

 ## Problems with Dispersions API integration
 - Data model (POST bodies) do not reflect the information expected by the API